 - Its diameter at its longest is 1,960 kilometres (1,218 miles) however it has a very elongated shape, so other parts of the dwarf planet are much more narrow.
 Its major axis is estimated to be almost twice as long as its minor axis.

 - Haumea has a rather chilly surface temperature of -241 degrees celcius.
 This is because it is located far from the Sun in the Kuiper Belt.

 - It is suspected that the surface of Haumea is made of rock with a very thick coating of ice.
 It appears similar to the surface of Pluto’s moon Charon.

 - Haumea takes 284 earth years to orbit the Sun.
 This means an entire orbit has not happened since the dwarf planet was discovered.

 - Haumea has two small orbiting moons.
 These are called Hi’iaka and Namaka – the names of two of Haumea’s daughters.
 These moons were also discovered by Mike Brown’s team.
 The moons are thought to have been created when a large object collided with Haumea, causing two pieces of the planet to break away and begin orbiting it.
-These moons were at first nicknamed Rudolph and Blitzen whilst the argument of the dwarf planets discovery was settled.
+These moons were at first nicknamed Rudolph and Blitzen while the argument of the discovery of the dwarf planet was settled.